Agent Orange: French court rejects claim against Bayer | DW | 10.05.2021

 Millions of people in Vietnam, Laos and Cambodia were exposed to Agent Orange.

-Generations of children continue to be born with a high incidence of disability, including down's syndrome, cerebral palsy and extreme facial disfigurement.
+Generations of children continue to be born with a high incidence of disability, including Down syndrome, cerebral palsy and extreme facial disfigurement.
 Such effects are believed to be linked to the chemical.

 AFP contributed to this article.